pagkly/Zed/Investopedia3/Cash Flow.md

 7,756

 Let's begin by seeing how the cash flow statement fits in with other components of Walmart's financials.
-The final line in the cash flow statement, "cash and cash equivalents at end of year," is the same as "cash and cash equivalents," the first line under current assets in the [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp).
-The first number in the cash flow statement, "consolidated net income," is the same as the bottom line, "income from continuing operations" on the [income statement](https://www.investopedia.com/terms/i/incomestatement.asp).
+The final line in the cash flow statement, "cash and cash equivalents at end of year," is the same as "cash and cash equivalents," the first line under current assets in the [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp).
+The first number in the cash flow statement, "consolidated net income," is the same as the bottom line, "income from continuing operations" on the [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp).

-Because the cash flow statement only counts liquid assets in the form of cash and cash equivalents, it makes adjustments to operating income in order to arrive at the net change in cash.
-[Depreciation](https://www.investopedia.com/terms/d/depreciation.asp) and [amortization](https://www.investopedia.com/terms/a/amortization.asp) expense appear on the income statement in order to give a realistic picture of the decreasing value of assets over their useful life.
+Because the cash flow statement only counts liquid assets in the form of cash and cash equivalents, it makes adjustments to operating income in order to arrive at the net change in cash. [[Depreciation]](https://www.investopedia.com/terms/d/depreciation.asp) and [[amortization]](https://www.investopedia.com/terms/a/amortization.asp) expense appear on the income statement in order to give a realistic picture of the decreasing value of assets over their useful life.
 Operating cash flows, however, only consider transactions that impact cash, so these adjustments are reversed.

 Meanwhile, the net change in assets that are not in cash form, such as accounts receivable and inventories, are also eliminated from operating income.
 For example, in Walmart's cash flow statement, $368 million in net receivables are deducted from operating income.
 From that, we can infer that there was a $368 million increase in receivables over the prior year.